Vir0z4/svrp/README.md

 Please visit the [wiki](https://github.com/Vir0z4/svrp/wiki). **It is important to take a look at the documentation on how to use SVRP before using the program.**

+".sny" files are used for the **Windows installation**, and contain everything, **including apps**. ".mod" files are apps, and can be extracted to be installed seperately, one by one, but are not needed if you want to install Windows, since they are already installed.

 ## Miscellaneous Informations

 The SVRP executable (SVRP.exe) is the batch file (SVRP.bat) converted to executable.